fish-shell/fish-shell/doc_src/tutorial.rst

 .. role:: purple

 Unlike other shells, there is no prompt variable like ``PS1``.
-To display your prompt, fish executes the :ref:`fish_prompt <cmd-fish_prompt>` function and uses its output as the prompt.
-And if it exists, fish also executes the :ref:`fish_right_prompt <cmd-fish_right_prompt>` function and uses its output as the right prompt.
+To display your prompt, fish executes the :doc:`fish_prompt <cmds/fish_prompt>` function and uses its output as the prompt.
+And if it exists, fish also executes the :doc:`fish_right_prompt <cmds/fish_right_prompt>` function and uses its output as the right prompt.

 You can define your own prompt from the command line: